AGRINFO AGRINFO logo

 What is changing?

-Under this draft Regulation, the European Commission now proposes to allow the identification of high-risk products to be based not only on established non-compliance, but also where non-compliance is suspected.
+Under this Regulation, the European Commission allows the identification of high-risk products to be based not only on established non-compliance, but also where non-compliance is suspected.

 Why?